mahmoud/glom/docs/cli.rst

 .. note::

-   glom's CLI is still under construction.
-Definitely usable and useful, but glom is a library *first*, and if you're reading this, the CLI should not be considered stable.
+   glom's CLI is usable and useful, but keep in mind glom is a library *first*.

 All the power of ``glom``, without even opening your text editor!